-Keeping it at prosumer quality are the stainless steel casing, chrome-plated brass group, a standard 58 mm portafilter, and a commercial-style stainless steel steam wand.
+Keeping it at prosumer quality are the stainless steel casing, chrome-plated brass group, a standard 58 mm portafilter, and a commercial-style steam wand.
 The 8.4-ounce brass boiler produces serious steam power, and conveniently, there’s a dedicated button for refilling the boiler after extended steaming.

 All this is packed into a minimal footprint, making the New Hobby great for small kitchens or offices.
-And despite its small size, it still includes a larger-than-average 3-litre water tank, so you won’t need to refill constantly.
+And despite its small size, it still includes a larger-than-average 3-liter water tank, so you won’t need to refill constantly.